RumpeIT/delta-simulink/00.org/RIDT_CLA_Delta-Simulink.md

 designated in writing by You as "Not a Contribution."

 2. Grant of Copyright License.
-Subject to the terms and conditions of this Agreement, You hereby grant to the RIT and to recipients of software distributed by the Project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly
+Subject to the terms and conditions of this Agreement, You hereby grant to the RIDT and to recipients of software distributed by the Project a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable copyright license to reproduce, prepare derivative works of, publicly display, publicly